Arezookhalili/Arezookhalili.github.io/_posts/2023-03-18-Predicting-Customer-Loyalty.md

 * Decision Tree = 0.871
 * Linear Regression = 0.853

-As the most important outcome for this project was predictive accuracy, rather than explicitly understanding weighted drivers of prediction, we chose the Random Forest as the model to use for making predictions on the customers who were missing the *loyalty score* metric.
+As the most important outcome for this project was predictive accuracy, rather than explicitly understanding weighted drivers of prediction, I chose the Random Forest as the model to use for making predictions on the customers who were missing the *loyalty score* metric.
 <br>
 <br>

 ### Key Definition  <a name="overview-definition"></a>

-The *loyalty score* metric measures the % of grocery spend (market level) that each customer allocates to the client vs. all of the competitors.
+The *loyalty score* metric measured the % of grocery spend (market level) that each customer allocated to the client vs. all of the competitors.

-Example 1: Customer X has a total grocery spend of $100 and all of this is spent with our client.
-Customer X has a *loyalty score* of 1.0
+Example 1: Customer X had a total grocery spend of $100 and all of this was spent with my client.
+Customer X had a *loyalty score* of 1.0

-Example 2: Customer Y has a total grocery spend of $200 but only 20% is spent with our client.
-The remaining 80% is spent with competitors.
-Customer Y has a *customer loyalty score* of 0.2
+Example 2: Customer Y had a total grocery spend of $200 but only 20% is spent with my client.
+The remaining 80% was spent with competitors.
+Customer Y had a *customer loyalty score* of 0.2
 <br>
 <br>
 ___

 # Data Overview  <a name="data-overview"></a>

-We will predict the *loyalty_score* metric.
-This metric exists (for half of the customer base) in the *loyalty_scores* table of the client database.
+I was supposed to predict the *loyalty_score* metric.
+This metric existed (for half of the customer base) in the *loyalty_scores* table of the client database.

-The key variables hypothesized to predict the missing loyalty scores will come from the client database, namely the *transactions* table, the *customer_details* table, and the *product_areas* table.
+The *transactions* table, the *customer_details* table, and the *product_areas* table were used to predict the missing loyalty scores.

-Using pandas in Python, we merge these tables for all customers, creating a single dataset that we can use for modeling.
+Using pandas in Python, I merged *transactions* table, the *customer_details* table, and the *product_areas* table for all customers, creating a single dataset to be used for predicting the missing loyalty scores.

 ```python